 Social media has become a popular marketing channel in recent years.
 Other content types such as video streaming are on the rise due to the pandemic.
 Therefore, it might seem like email is slowly becoming a thing of the past.

 However, nothing could be further from the truth.

 Email marketing is still the most effective way to reach your existing customers and new prospects.
-In fact, personalized messages that are relevant to your audience’s interests can dramatically boost your conversions and help you build long-lasting relationships.
+In fact, personalized mid-funnel marketing emails that are relevant to your audience’s interests can dramatically boost your conversions and help you build long-lasting relationships.

 In this article, we’re going to debunk some of the most popular email marketing myths.
 We’ll also discuss why this channel should remain an essential element of your digital strategy.
 Let’s get started!